Categories

 The State Pension is not flexible like some workplace or private pensions, where early access may be available (albeit perhaps with certain reductions).

-However, you are not obliged to claim your State Pension pension as soon as you reach the State Pension Age.
+However, you are not obliged to claim your State Pension as soon as you reach the State Pension Age.
 Hence, you can defer it.
 This may increase your weekly payments when you do decide to claim it in future.

 How to Check Your State Pension Age and Forecast